rdicroce/jsfexporter/README.md

 ## Drawbacks vs. p:dataExporter
 - PDF and Excel export types don't support font options (yet)
 - No special handling for h/p:commandLink (yet)

+## License
+All code is licensed under Apache 2.0, so you can use this in commercial projects.
+You also aren't required to release any changes you make, but you are encouraged to do so.